© 2024 WGCU News

 Big-time releases like this were not supposed to happen anymore.

-At least that was the indication environmentalists from both sides of the state said they got when the Army Corps, which manages the lake along with the South Florida Water Management District, introduced a grand new plan to regulate the lake level that was approved this summer.
+At least that was the indication environmentalists from both sides of the state said they got when the Army Corps, which manages the lake along with the South Florida Water Management District, introduced a grand new plan approved this summer to regulate the lake level.

-On the St. Lucie side, environmental groups have been trying to clean up the Indian River Lagoon after decades of just these types of heavy releases from Lake Okeechobee, as well as urban runoff and leaky septic tanks, have decimated the waterway.
+On the St. Lucie side, environmental groups have been trying to clean up the Indian River Lagoon after decades of just these types of heavy releases from Lake Okeechobee, as well as urban runoff and leaky septic tanks, have decimated the waterway, its grass beds, and fisheries.

 Smart said if the state sees a wetter-than-anticipated dry season, which is typically the first four months of the year, getting the lake down to 12 feet or less is not going to happen.